How Academic Advising Helps You

 Applying to Graduate School

-NYU has many resources available for students who are considering applying to graduate school.
+NYU has many resources available if you are considering applying to graduate school.
 Most strong MBA programs prefer to see students with work experience, but you can begin some preparations now if you are interested in other types of graduate programs or even certain MBAs.
-Students interested in a business subject Ph.D. should contact the appropriate Faculty Adviser to review course work.
-Students should also visit the Wasserman Center for Career Development for more information on applying to graduate school, as well as the useful sites below.
+Those interested in a business subject Ph.D. should contact the appropriate Faculty Adviser to review course work.
+You can also visit the Wasserman Center for Career Development for more information on applying to graduate school, as well as the useful sites below.

 - AACSB International - The Association to Advance Collegiate Schools of Business